fDero/IssuuDownloader/README.md

 A python commandline tool to download entire batches of documents concurrently from [issuu.com](https://issuu.com) in the form of pdf files.
-The downloading process of such files relies on the fact that issuu documents can be embedded with the [oembed](https://oembed.com/) API.
+The downloading process of such files relies on the web-api of [Issuu To PDF Download Tool](https://issuudownload.com).
+In cases where such web-api refuses to serve download requests, a back-up system is in place to handle pdf-conversion of issuu-document locally.
-In particular, is possible to retrieve single pages of an issuu document using such API in `jpg` format.
-The conversion to `pdf` is handled with [Pillow](https://python-pillow.org/)

 ### Why IssuuDownloader?
 I developed this thing as a side-project after a friend of mine told me it was extremely time-consuming to